 3. JAMB Registration

 If you’re interested, sign up with the Joint Admissions and Matriculation Board (JAMB) and pick NOUN as your top choice when you take the unified tertiary matriculation exam (UTME).
-Once you pass, you can get into the university’s undergraduate programs.
+Once you pass, you can get into the university’s undergraduate programmes.

 4. Online Application

-They’ll ask for your personal details and your educational background.
+2. They’ll ask for your personal details and your educational background.

-Don’t forget to pay the application fee.
+4. Please remember to pay the application fee.
 After you’re done, make sure you get a confirmation that your application went through.

 NOUN Admission Requirements for Postgraduates